 4. If someone outside of our team was being difficult, my team members would support me.

 Knowing that someone has your back is an important part of psychological safety.
 The more your team members support each other, the more they’ll feel safe to share concerns and challenges.
 This in turn can help avert crises or bigger problems from being hidden or allowed to grow.
-The Team agreement process can be used to decide what “having your back” means to your team members, and the specific actions that will either support or take away from this.
+The Team agreement process can be used to decide what “having your back” means to your team members, and the specific actions that’ll either support or take away from this.

 Some of the questions in Conversation starters for psychological health and safety may also be useful in starting a discussion about the type of support your team members want.